 What is the latest date for opt out?

 The possibility to opt-out will remain in place for at least seven years after the UPC opens.
 This is the so-called "Transition Period" and it may be extended.
 For a given patent right, an opt-out can only happen if no UPC proceeding has been started in respect of that patent right.
 Even if an attempt at revocation at the UPC is unsuccessful, that patent cannot then be opted out.
 Because a third party may initiate a revocation at the UPC at any time, we recommend that if you decide to opt out any granted patents, this should be done as soon as possible.

 Can I change my mind?

 An opt-out can be reversed by withdrawing the opt-out.
 However, this option will not be available if a patent has been litigated nationally.
-Also, be aware that withdrawal of opt-out can only be done once, so if you opt out a patent and then opt it back in, the patent cannot be opted out again.
+Also, be aware that withdrawal of opt-out can only be done once, so if you opt out a patent or application and then opt it back in, it is not possible to request a further opt-out.

 Similarly, if you decide now not to opt-out, it will not be possible to apply to opt-out a patent if a UPC proceeding has been started in respect of that patent right.

 You do not have to take the same approach for all of your European portfolio: you could consider a mixed approach, in which only a part of your portfolio is opted-out, and the rest are left within the remit of the UPC.
 Ultimately, though, you could opt out all, some, or none of your European patent rights.